 Welcome to the Town of Smithfield's Employment center.
 We are currently recruiting for the following positions:

-POSITION SUMMARY: Perform general law enforcement work in order to preserve public peace and order; to protect lives, property and rights of the public, and to enforce the laws, and to diminish crime and provide a safe environment in the Town of Smithfield.
+Perform general law enforcement work in order to preserve public peace and order; to protect lives, property and rights of the public, and to enforce the laws, and to diminish crime and provide a safe environment in the Town of Smithfield.
 Work involves patrolling of Town to deter crime or apprehend and/or arrest violators or suspects; responding to calls for law enforcement assistance and gathering information for criminal investigations.
 The employee is subject to the usual hazards of law enforcement work.
+Performs related work as required.

 - Reduces the commission of crimes and maintains law enforcement by deterrence through high visibility patrol throughout the Town.
 Apprehends and/or arrests persons who violate statutory law and/or municipal ordinances.